How to Decorate a Fireplace Mantel for Thanksgiving

 Ron and Patty Thomas/Getty Images

 The fireplace mantel is an especially great place to make a show, owing to its small footprint that nonetheless creates a big impression.
 Plus, it doesn’t have to break the bank to really shift the look of your room.
-Take some ideas from these 22 crucial projects to get done before hosting Thanksgiving.

 Here are a few ways you can master mantel decorating in your own home: